 Even we beginner meditators can come to recognise, after a while, that consciousness exists at different levels.
 Those aspects of personality and memories, which we may have come to believe is who we truly are, turn out to be conceptual notions which come and go, with no independent existence at all.
 Running behind this, all the time, we discover mind to be something more subtle: a formless continuum of clarity and cognition.
 It is this very subtle consciousness that Buddhists say moves from one life to the next.

 As for karma, all of us ‘believe’ in the law of cause and effect on a material level – we rely on it every time we turn the ignition key in the car, or press a light switch.
-We can also observe it at a psychological level, perhaps more easily in others than ourselves, in the way that negative thinking leads to self-harmful behaviour, which in turn reinforces the negative thinking and so on, in a vicious spiral downwards.
+We can also observe it at a psychological level, perhaps more easily in others than ourselves, in the way that negative thinking leads to self-harming behaviour, which in turn reinforces the negative thinking and so on, in a vicious spiral downwards.
 Just as the opposite is also true.
 Perhaps it is not so outlandish to suggest that causality can occur on a longer term basis, constantly propelling the formless continuum of clarity and cognition through different experiences.

 Karma and rebirth are big subjects – certainly too much to deal with adequately in a short blog.
 But I hope I have provided a few tools to help any readers who may have been struggling with these concepts.